KaleStahl/Deckbox-Labels/README.md

 ## Usage
 - Download the sheet "Auto Generated Data" as a .csv and save it as "Label_data.csv".
 The sheet MUST follow column naming exactly.
 If you want to make separate labels than me, make a copy of the sheet and edit it before downloading.
 - Run the .exe and confirm your desired settings.
 If settings are incorrect, it will prompt you to enter the correct settings.
+No entry will keep the default.
 - Once settings are confirmed, the program will generate a .pdf with the labels and attempt to open it in the default program.

 ## Known Issues